Subsidies for low-income families per year. Social support for low-income families

 • provision of school uniforms;

-• discounts or reimbursement of travel to school.
+• discounts or reimbursement of transportation to school.

-In most regions, students receive two meals a day at school.
-To do this, you should confirm the status in the social protection authorities and contact the appropriate employee of the educational institution.
+In most regions, schoolchildren receive two meals a day at school.
+To do this, you should confirm your status with the social security authorities and contact the appropriate employee of the educational institution.

-In a situation where it is necessary to get to school by transport due to the lack of a general education institution at the place of residence, the poor can apply for monetary compensation or children are provided with free travel upon presentation of a student ID.
+In a situation where it is necessary to get to school by transport due to the absence of a general education institution at their place of residence, low-income people can receive monetary compensation or children are provided with free travel upon presentation of a student card.

 In addition, children from low-income families receive the following benefits:

-• 1 time per month free admission to the museum;
+• 1 free entrance to the museum once a month;

-• visiting a sanatorium-dispensary once a year if there are medical indications.
+• visiting a sanatorium once a year if there are medical indications.

-For large families, a reduced payment for the child's stay in the garden and priority admission to preschool institutions are provided.
+For families with many children, there is a reduced payment for the child’s stay in kindergarten and priority admission to preschool institutions.

-For students studying in colleges, lyceums, universities, it is possible to obtain a social scholarship if their family is recognized as poor.
-It is allocated from the relevant fund and is appointed if, in fact, the state has assigned this status with subsequent assistance.
+For students studying in colleges, lyceums, and universities, it is possible to receive a social scholarship if their family is recognized as low-income.
+It is allocated from the appropriate fund and assigned if, in fact, the state has assigned this status with subsequent provision of assistance.

-Additionally, students can apply for a lump sum payment at their educational institution, if this is provided for by the charter of the organization.
-When writing an application to the dean's office and providing a certificate of the status of a low-income family, financial assistance is provided.
+Additionally, students may qualify for a one-time payment at their educational institution, if this is provided for in the organization’s charter.
+When writing an application to the dean's office and providing a certificate of low-income family status, financial assistance is allocated.

 REFERENCE!
-Some subjects, for example, St. Petersburg, pay social benefits to families with low-income status, where the child became a student.
+Some regions, for example, St. Petersburg, pay social benefits to families with low-income status where the child has become a student.

 How to apply for state social assistance

-Most benefits and allowances are issued through the social security authorities, where an application is written for receiving benefits and cash payments.
-In some cities and villages, it is possible to submit an appeal through the MFC and the State Services.
-The term for consideration of the application is 10 days.
+Most benefits and allowances are issued through social protection authorities, where an application for receiving benefits and cash payments is written.
+In some cities and villages, it is possible to submit an application through the MFC and State Services.
+The application review period is 10 days.

-Meals and social scholarships are due after writing an application to the school or the dean's office of an educational institution.
+Meals and social scholarships are provided after writing an application to the school or the dean's office of an educational institution.

 Documents for receiving payments

-To receive any benefits or benefits, each low-income family must collect documents:
+To receive any benefits or benefits, each low-income family must collect the following documents:

-• a copy of the passport of the other parent and copies of documents of other family members;
+• a copy of the other parent’s passport and copies of documents of other family members;

 • certificate 2-NDFL or other forms of certificates indicating income;